Shawcs/kafka-demo/README.md

 There is several point to pay attention in the project code.
 First of all the Properties that we will set to Kafka and to our topics.
 All the prop are hard coded in the Producers/Consumers Classes but you also can use the properties files located in ressources folder.
-You must focus your intention in The bootstraping servers list, It must fit with your server.props when you launch the kafka brokers.
+You must focus your intention in The bootstrapping servers list, It must fit with your server.props when you launch the kafka brokers.
 Moreover Topics,ands groupId are important variable that you must set.